Bernstein Shur Monthly – March 2018

 By: Isabel Mullin

 The new outdoor business alliance formally launched in fall of 2017 and now has over 40 business members and non-profit partners.
 In January 2018, MOB had a booth at Outdoor Retailer in Denver, Colorado where its members were able to display and promote their products and services.
 This summer they will head to the Outdoor Show in Friedrichshafen, Germany.
-The organization is also working to quantify and better understand the impact of the outdoor recreation economy in Maine.
-This information will help businesses and the State better plan for the future and attract new people to Maine.
+The organization is also working to quantify and better understand the impact of the outdoor recreation economy in ME.
+This information will help businesses and the State better plan for the future and attract new people to ME.
 Bernstein Shur strongly believes in this work and is grateful for the opportunity to provide support to the organization and its members.

 Act Quickly if You Want to Object to Arbitration